Adversarial Policies Beat Superhuman Go AIs: Conclusion

-\ificlrfinal Tony Wang invented and implemented the \ourmctssampleabbrev{} algorithm, made several other code contributions, and ran and analysed the majority of the experiments.
-Adam Gleave managed the project, wrote the majority of the paper, suggested the curriculum approach, helped manage the cluster experiments were run on, and implemented some minor features.
-Nora Belrose implemented and ran the experiments for baseline adversarial policies, and our pass-hardening defence.
-Tom Tseng implemented and ran transfer experiments alongside numerous minor contributions to the codebase.
+\iffinalcopy Tony Wang invented and implemented the \ourmctssampleabbrev{} algorithm, made several other code contributions, and ran and analyzed many of the experiments.
+Adam Gleave managed the project, wrote the core of the paper, suggested the curriculum approach, helped manage the cluster experiments were run on, and implemented some minor features.
+Tom Tseng implemented and ran transfer experiments, trained and ran experiments with the pass-hardening defense enabled, and ran many of the evaluations.
+Kellin Pelrine (our resident Go expert) provided analysis of our adversary's strategy, search vs. robustness, activation analysis, and manually reproduced the cyclic-attack against different Go AIs.
+Nora Belrose implemented and ran the experiments for baseline adversarial policies, and our pass-hardening defense.
 Joseph Miller developed the website showcasing the games, and an experimental dashboard for internal use.
 Michael Dennis developed an adversarial board state for KataGo that inspired us to pursue this project, and contributed a variety of high-level ideas and guidance such as adaptations to MCTS.
 Yawen Duan ran some of the initial experiments and investigated the adversarial board state.
 Viktor Pogrebniak implemented the curriculum functionality and improved the KataGo configuration system.
 Sergey Levine and Stuart Russell provided guidance and general feedback. \else Removed for double blind submission. \fi